HaileyHryPark/pbmc-aging-snakemake/README.md

-# Sex-specific nonlinear immune aging at single cell level
+# Sex-specific nonlinear immune aging at the single-cell level
 Snakemake pipeline for the analysis of sex-specific, non-linear immune aging trajectories from public human PBMC single-cell RNA-sequencing data.
 This repository contains all code used to generate the figures and results in our manuscript (see [Citation](#citation)).

 ## Contents